opencadc/canfar-portal/resources/expertise/cadc_en.md

 <br>
 <br>
 <br>
-The Canadian Astronomy Data Centre (CADC) is the technical hub of CANFAR.
-It provides support for Operations and Development of CANFAR services.
+<h3>The Canadian Astronomy Data Centre (CADC) is the technical hub of CANFAR.
+It provides support for Operations and Development of CANFAR services.</h3>

  The CADC is a mixed group of science and technical staff.
 All of the 21 CADC staff are involved in CANFAR in one way or another.<br>